UniPd-Martes/Optimization-uncertainty-Multi-Energy-System-Renewable-Energy-Community-/Input_data/README.md

 “Input_data”, which contains
-the “TechnoEconomicData.xlsx” file with techno-economic parameters of technologies, as well as the “Demands” and “Prices” subfolders and “.csv” files for solar PV data and ambient temperature in defined locations;
+the “TechnoEconomicData.xlsx” file with techno-economic parameters of technologies, as well as the “Demands” and “Prices” subfolders and “.csv” files for solar PV data and ambient temperature in defined locations.